In response to the

 Groups, which includes Alateen and Al‑Anon

-Adult Children, has been in existence for 65 years as a
+Adult Children, has been in existence over 70 years as

 someone else’s drinking.

 Today, there are more than 25,000 Al‑Anon

 and 1,700 Alateen groups meeting in 133 countries.
 There are

 more than 300 Al‑Anon and Alateen meetings in southern

 in the Minneapolis and St.Paul metropolitan area.
 Meetings

 are anonymous and confidential.
 There are no dues or fees for